Nature of Eyjafjörður and its surrounding waters

 The Geothermal waterfall that flows out of Vaðlaheiðargöng tunnel

-The tunnel, east of Akureyri along Route 1 (currently under construction), is designed to shorten the drive from Akureyri to Húsavík by about 14 km.
+The tunnel, east of Akureyri along Route 1 was designed to shorten the drive from Akureyri to Húsavík by about 14 km.
 While drilling the tunnel, workers came across a leak from an underground river that then started pouring out of the tunnel opening.
-The hot water was redirected towards the seafront, across from Akureyri city centre, and now flows freely as a unique geothermal waterfall merging into the ocean.
-Incidentally, the hot water is NOT safe to bathe in!
+The hot water was redirected towards the seafront, across from Akureyri city centre, where it now flows freely as a unique geothermal waterfall merging into the ocean.

 Greenland shark (Somniosus microcephalus)